What Your Keyword Ranking Position Means for Your Web Page

 What Every Ranking Position Means About Your Page

-It’s evident that your ranking position matters for your business and website.
+Your ranking position matters for your business and website.
 However, it can also tell what your searchers think about your site.

 So what does each ranking position mean about how your page is doing?
-How much can you tell about your searchers based only on your URLs ranking positions?
+How much can you tell about your searchers based only on your URLs’ ranking positions?

-In this section, we’ll go into more detail on what specific ranks mean for your page.
 Use this information as a guideline to help you understand where you need to work on your site’s SEO and keyword strategies.

 Ranks 1-3

-If you’re ranking in the top 3 slots, your page and content satisfy search intent.
+If you’re ranking in the top 3 slots, your page and content likely satisfy search intent.
 In other words, you’re matching what your searchers are looking for when they search for the keywords you’re targeting.

 The top 3 positions get over 50% of all Google clicks, so you’re in good shape if you’re in one of these spots.